lesaux/puppet-sensucustom/README.md

 #Additional configs and "remote" checks for sensu.
+A few linux subscriptions are also included.
 Remote checks are run from a dedicated sensu-client. the source field is overriden by the remote hostname. the entity field (when event are forwarded to flapjack) is also overriden by the remote hostname.

 ##cisco.pp
 Adds cisco snmp check script.

+subscriptions: remote_cisco

 ####example usage:
 todo